Property ID : 12596

 Supply and Demand data from 01 Mar 2016 – 28 Feb 2017

-Demand is calculated as the average number of visits per listing per month over the last 12 months to realestate.com.au/buy that include at least one property details page view in Essendon, VIC 3040.
+Demand is calculated as the average number of visits per listing per month over the last 12 months to realestate.com.au/buy that includes at least one property details page view in Essendon, VIC 3040.
 Supply is calculated as the average number of property listings per month that have been viewed at least once that month on realestate.com.au/buy in Essendon, VIC 3040 over the last 12 months.

 The level of demand for individual listings varies.
 The data above shows the average for the suburb. realestate.com.au makes no claim about the statistical significance nor accuracy of the data.
 Please note: This information is based on realestate.com.au data.
 The purpose is to give buyers and sellers an indication of interest in properties in the suburb, based on that data.
 It is not a definitive representation of market supply and demand.